Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 How to run the Interactive Notebook
 --------
-Navigate to the `src` directory and call:
+Navigate to the `src` directory and run from the command line:

  ```python
       ipython notebook